Nicolas Sarkozy has been beset by corruption investigations since his 2007-2012 presidency in France.

-He is credited with brokering an end to the August 2008 conflict between Russia and Georgia, and his performance while holding the six-month EU rotating presidency is remembered as assertive.
+He was credited with brokering an end to the August 2008 conflict between Russia and Georgia, and his performance while holding the six-month EU rotating presidency is remembered as assertive.

 In response to the global financial crisis of 2008, he vowed to punish speculators and advocated a strong state role in the economy.